 Inhalation is the most important route of exposure to refractory ceramic fibres in occupational settings.

-CAREX Canada estimates that approximately 3,200 Canadians are exposed to RCFs in their workplaces.
-The largest industrial groups exposed are iron, steel, and ferro-alloy manufacturing, followed by other fabricated metal product manufacturing and motor vehicle parts manufacturing.
+CAREX Canada estimates that approximately 2,600 Canadians are exposed to RCFs in their workplaces.
+The largest industrial groups exposed are iron, steel, and ferro-alloy manufacturing, followed by other fabricated metal product manufacturing and building finishing contractors.

-Workers typically exposed to RCF are involved in manufacturing, processing, or using products and equipment containing RCFs.
-The largest occupational groups exposed to RCF include labourers in mineral and metal processing, followed by welders and related machine operators and then insulators.
+Workers typically exposed to RCF are involved in manufacturing, processing, or using products and equipment containing RCFs. he largest occupational groups exposed to RCF include insulators, welders and related machine operators, labourers in mineral and metal processing, and machine operators in mineral and metal processing.
 Other potentially exposed workers are involved in installing high-temperature insulation materials, demolition work, and maintenance and repair.